Trustroots/Trustroots-React-Native/README.md

   #.
 You need to write a subscrition or maybe two.
 UI components should not depend directly to db-structure.
 2. How data changes?
   #.
 Implement a handler for each reason to change.
   #.
-Re-frame anticipate thinking style where you just thing how the data changes, i.e. what are the situations.
-E.g. if data should be change by a REST call, you probably need  handler for successfull call and unsuccessful call.
-That where you start.
+Re-frame encourages you to think how the data changes.
+Like if data should be changed by a REST call, you probably need a handler for successfull call and an unsuccessful call.
+That's where you start.
 Then you probably add handler that does the REST call and changes db so that user knows that something is happening.
-Handler for successful call, and errorous call does not know where the data related to an event comes from.
-Handler that does the call, don't know how the response is used.
-Pros of this approche is that you can easily change any of the parts without modifying other parts (open/closed principle) and easily trigger any change from REPL or in tests; cons for this this approach is that it can be hard to understand how the data flows and where it comes.
+Handlers for successful or erroneous event handlers do not know where the data related to an event comes from.
+Handler that does the REST request, doesn't know how the response is used.
+Pros of this approach is that you can easily change any of the parts without modifying other parts (open/closed principle) and easily trigger any change from REPL or in tests; cons for this this approach is that it can be hard to understand how the data flows and where it comes.
 3. When data should be fetched?
 There are three options:
   #.
 When app starts.
 In this case you dispatch fetch event in [platform]/core.clsj init function.
 There is separate core.clsj for Androind and iOS in.
   #.
-When used does something.
-In this case you dispatch the event from react native UI component event handler.
+When user does something you dispatch the event from React native UI component event handler.
   #.
 Periodically (e.g. once per 1 minute).
 You can use JavaScript setTimeout and put it to handler.cljs file.
-Currentlty this is a bit clumsy and problably you should create helper function for this.
+Currently this is a bit clumsy and problably a helper function should be created for it.
 4. How user interact with data (UI)?
   #.
 The goal is that there is as much shared components as possible.
-UI components are located in shared, andoid and iOS directories.
+UI components are located in `shared`, `android` and `ios` directories.
 In addition to documentation there is now way to know what component works in which framework.
 Not all components supports all features in React Native component and component may behave differently on differnt platforms.
 This is React Native design desision.
 5. What component should looklike?
   #.
 Till now we have used a lot of inline style.
 They should be refactored to platform specific styles.cljs file.